havlep/Hololens4Labs/README.md

 Please refer to the Microsoft documentation on how to [Create an Azure Storage Acount](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

 #### Azure Cognitive Services
-The application uses Azure Vision For image to text transcription.
+The application uses Azure Computer Vision resource For image to text transcription.

 Please refer to the Microsoft documentation on how to [Create a multi-service resource for Azure AI services](https://learn.microsoft.com/en-us/azure/ai-services/multi-service-resource?tabs=linux&pivots=azportal)